 Do your manufacturing processes involve working with metals like steel or aluminum?
 Your workpiece surfaces may contain dirt, chemicals or imperfections that can minimize the results when performing various finishing techniques.
 Abrasive media blasting provides a fast, effective solution for removing these materials and preparing the substrate for the next steps.

 Abrasive blasting is a general term to describe finishing processes involving directing a high-pressure abrasive material stream to a workpiece surface.
 You can use this process to achieve various surface finishing purposes, including roughening or smoothing the surface, removing previous coatings or contaminants and altering the surface shape.

-There are many types of abrasive blasting applications, each of which requires the use of different types of blasting materials, referred to as blasting “media.”
+There are a variety of abrasive blasting applications, and each requires a different blasting media.
 Finishing Systems has assembled this abrasive blasting media guide to help you select the most appropriate material for your specific finishing processes.

 One note: the terms “sandblasting” and “abrasive blasting” are often used interchangeably.
 A conventional “dry” sandblasting process that uses traditional sand is not recommended for most applications.
 Blasting with sand generally requires twice the amount of material, making it cost-prohibitive for many companies.